 Your insurance deductible is stated in the terms and conditions of your policy.
 Make sure to understand the section fully.
 If it is not clear to you, ask your insurance company, so you will know how much your deductible is.

 There are two types of deductibles when it comes to car or auto insurance.
 The first type is a collision deductible, which is for covering the cost of repairs to a vehicle in case of a collision unless you are deemed at fault for the accident.

 On the other hand, a comprehensive deductible is reserved for necessary repair work that is not related to a collision.
 For instance, your comprehensive deductible will be applicable if your car incurs damages due to fallen tree branches after a typhoon.

 Example: Health Insurance Deductible

 Unlike in car or home insurance where the deductible is paid per claim, the deductible in health insurance can be spread out over the year.
 Bear in mind that not all treatments and visits to the doctor are covered by your insurance deductible.

 For instance, preventive care is usually free of charge, while other policies cover primary care physician visits before the deductible is reached.
 Make sure to read your policy carefully to know which is covered in your deductible.

 Saving Money with Insurance Deductible

 A higher deductible means you will pay more of the claim, so how can you save money?
-In most cases, years go by, and people do not file claims.
-It means you can take advantage of lower premiums every year, saving you up to 30% on your insurance.
+In most cases, years go by and people do not file claims.
+This means you can take advantage of lower premiums every year, saving you up to 30% on your insurance.